Helmuthn/trajectory_manifold/_sources/usage.rst.txt

         return -1 * jnp.log(9)

 We next simulate an observation process.
-To do so, we use Jax for random number generation and Diffrax for the ODE solvers.
-While code is included here, see the packages' respective documentation for more details.

 .. code-block:: python

     from jax import random
-    from diffrax import ODETerm, SaveAt, PIDController, diffeqsolve, Heun

     dimension = 2
     subsample = 6